nuxt/telemetry/README.md

 Nuxt.js collects anonymous telemetry data about general usage.
 This helps us to accurately gauge Nuxt feature usage and customization across all our users.

-This anonymous program is optional, and you may [opt-out](#opting-out) if you'd not like to share any information.
+This program is optional. ِYou will be asked on first time to get permission and you can always [opt-out](#opting-out) if you'd not like to share any information.

 ## Why collecting Telemetry?